 The content of the paper is arranged in the following way.
 Section \ref{1} is devoted to establish notation and to recall known definitions and results used in the ensuing sections.
 In Section \ref{2} we show some properties of the projections $P^J: W \rightarrow W^J$; in particular we prove that two projections commute when acting on a finite Coxeter group if and only if they commute on the maximum of the group.
-At the end of the section, for any Coxeter system is defined a family of graphs and a labeled graph which encode the multiplicative relations existing among the projections.
-The integral representation defined by the assignation $s \mapsto P^{\{s\}}$ for all $s\in S$ and the algebra generated by the set $\{P^J:J\subseteq S\}$ is the subject of Section \ref{3}.
-The free $\mathbb{Z}$-module generated by the elements of a Coxeter group $W$ becomes a module of the Coxeter monoid algebra; the socle of this module and a decomposition by indecomposable submodules are calculated.
-Moreover, for any $I\subseteq S$ and $v\in W$ we define a submodule $V^{I,v}$.
-Section \ref{4} presents the main result of this article, i.e. the injection of a right-angled Artin group in the Hecke algebra of the Coxeter group of same type (Theorem \ref{rappresentazioni Artin}).
+This result can be useful for computational purpose; in \cite{sentinelli-right} it is used to implement the non-commuting graph of the projections $P^J$ in type $A_n$; this graph is conjectured to be $n$-universal \cite[Conjecture~4.5]{sentinelli-right}.